OtakuSenpai/TsukiBot/README.md

 make
 ```

-Your executable should be inside the bin directory of TsukiBot folder.Now enjoy ;) !!
+Your executable should be inside the bin directory of TsukiBot folder.
+Now enjoy ;) !!

 Future Possibilities
 --------------------